onechiporenko/swarm-host-platform/packages/lair/README.md

 }
 ```

-**IMPORTANT** All parent-factories must be registered in the Lair BEFORE any record of child-factory is create.
+**IMPORTANT** All parent-factories must be registered in the Lair BEFORE any record of child-factory is created.

 ### Ignore related factories